itsryya/zed-champions-auction-filter/README.md

      - **Bloodline**: Click the bloodlines to filter (e.g., "Nakamoto", "Szabo").
 Click again to deselect.
      - **Color**: Click the "SELECT COLOR" dropdown, then choose a color (e.g., "Dodger Blue").
 Click the same color to clear the filter.
      - **Winrate**: Click the "WINRATE" dropdown, then select a minimum winrate (e.g., "≥ 5%").
 Click the same option to clear the filter.
+     - **Price**:
+       - Check "No Price" to show only auctions without a price (e.g., newly listed or no bids).
+Uncheck to disable.
+       - Check "Price < 1000 ZED" to show only auctions with a price less than 1000 ZED.
+Uncheck to disable.
+       - Note: These two price filters are mutually exclusive—enabling one will disable the other.
      - **Sort by Time**: Click "SORT BY TIME" to sort auctions by time remaining (ascending).
 Click again to disable sorting.
    - The status bar (e.g., "10/50 AUCTIONS") will update to show how many auctions match your filters.